lunar-rf/varpa/README.md

 > `VARPA`: `A Variable Power Amplifier`

-An open source programmable VHF power amplifier with a software configurable output power.
+An open source VHF power amplifier with a software configurable output power.

 # RF Primer